|Nutritional Guidelines (per serving)|

 - 1 (10 3/4-ounce) can condensed cream of chicken soup

-- 1 tablespoon instant minced onion (or about 1/4 cup of finely chopped onion)
+- 1 tablespoon instant minced onion (or about 1/4 cup of a finely chopped onion)

 - 2 cups sharp cheddar cheese (or Colby cheese, shredded)